Uganda Airlines: Interline agreements

-Effective March 2021, Uganda Airlines maintains an interline agreement with Emirates Airlines.
-In August 2021, The Citizen (Tanzania) newspaper reported that the airline had signed interline agreements with Emirates Airlines, Qatar Airways, Hahn Air and APG Airlines of France.
+Effective March 2021, Uganda Airlines maintains an interline agreement with Emirates.
+In August 2021, The Citizen newspaper reported that the airline had signed interline agreements with Emirates Airlines, Qatar Airways, Hahn Air and APG Airlines of France.
 At that time UR was negotiating interline agreements with Air Tanzania and Precision Air.
+As of July 2024, UR was negotiating an interline agreement with South African Airways.
+In September 2025, UR entered an interline partnership with Air India.

 Associations and memberships

-In September 2019, Uganda National Airlines Company Limited was admitted as a member of the African Airlines Association, (AFRAA).
+In September 2019, Uganda National Airlines Company Limited was admitted as a member of the African Airlines Association (AFRAA).

 In February 2021, Uganda Airlines signed an agreement with Rolls-Royce Limited, the manufacturer of the airline's A330-800 engines, assigning the maintenance of the engines to Rolls-Royce, under their TotalCare program.
 The airline will be charged an hourly fee for every one hour of flight, for every Rolls-Royce Trent 7000 engine in the fleet.

 In November 2021, the airline signed a Flight Hour Services (FHS) agreement with Airbus, for after-sales support and training.
 The agreement includes "on-site engineering, repairs, and timely spare parts availability", for the next five years.

 In January 2022, the airline began the process of obtaining IATA Operational Safety Audit (IOSA) certification, with expected conclusion in the fourth quarter of 2022.
+During September 2023, Uganda Airlines together with Entebbe International Airport and the Uganda Civil Aviation Authority underwent the ICAO Oversight Safety Audit.

-Corporate issues
+Corporate overview

 Ownership

 The airline is jointly owned by two Ugandan Cabinet Ministries; the Ministry of Finance, Planning and Economic Development and the Ministry of Works and Transport, on a 50/50 basis.